Destiny Fulfilled: Release and promotion

-Promotion of Destiny Fulfilled commenced when Destiny's Child performed "Lose My Breath" after its online release on September 9, 2004 on ABC's 2004 NFL season "Opening Kickoff" special, to break their two-year hiatus.
+Promotion of Destiny Fulfilled commenced when Destiny's Child performed "Lose My Breath" on September 9, 2004, on ABC's 2004 NFL season "Opening Kickoff" special, to break their two-year hiatus.
 The album's track listing was revealed on October 15.
 On October 25, they appeared at the Radio Music Awards in Las Vegas, performing the song with an a cappella, jazz-styled opening.
 The following month, they performed a medley composed of "Say My Name", "Independent Women Part I" and "Survivor" and finished with "Lose My Breath" on The Oprah Winfrey Show, where they also sat down for an interview with Oprah Winfrey.
 On November 8, 2004, the trio appeared on Total Request Live and performed "Lose My Breath" along with "Say My Name".
 They additionally appeared on the German entertainment television show Wetten, dass..? on November 13, and performed "Lose My Breath".
 Originally slated for November 16, Destiny Fulfilled was released a day earlier due to Columbia Records' concern over "potential for Internet leaks and 'burned' CD counterfeits" which could "lead consumers to experience inferior and incomplete versions of the album".
-MTV had already made it available for streaming as part of its program "The Leak" on November 8, while Trans World Entertainment began selling the album in its stores on November 12.
+MTV had already made it available for streaming as part of its program "The Leak" on November 8, while Trans World Entertainment and Walmart began selling the album on November 12.
 Although the album's format was originally announced to be the then-new DualDisc, it was released on an audio-only CD; however, it was released on DualDisc on February 8, 2005.
 On BET's 106 & Park, Destiny's Child performed "Soldier" on November 15, 2004.
 They also performed the song on CBS's The Early Show on December 8.
 In February 2005, they gave another performance of "Soldier" on the British television show Top of the Pops.
 At the 2005 NBA All-Star Game on February 20, they performed both "Soldier" and "Lose My Breath".
 They performed the latter again at the 2005 ESPY Awards on July 13.
 "Cater 2 U" was performed on June 28 at the 2005 BET Awards in Los Angeles.